The Sheward Partnership Philadelphia Office Fitout – Path to Sustainability Certification Highlights

 WORKPLACE ERGONOMICS

-The WELL Rating System aims to address both physical inactivity and sedentary behavior.
+The WELL Rating System addresses both physical inactivity and sedentary behavior.
 While both concepts are distinct and characterized by different biology, physiology, and associated health outcomes, they can both be addressed in the workplace.
+Through space design and furnishings, encourage movement throughout the day by addressing people’s individual workspaces and how they move through the space.

 EMPLOYEE AMENITIES